hoodsr/simple-compiler/README.md

 # simple-compiler
 A compiler for basic C code written in C, flex and bison.
 This code was written in four parts as a school project, described below.
-Files backend-x86.[hc], symtab.[hc], types.[hc], bucket.[hc] or message.[hc]  are not included for of copyright reasons. https://cse.sc.edu/~fenner/csce531
+Files backend-x86.[hc], symtab.[hc], types.[hc], bucket.[hc] and message.[hc] are not included for of copyright reasons. https://cse.sc.edu/~fenner/csce531

 ## Usage